+Putting together all these results, we can characterise the convergence of the regularisation errors for noise free data and the best worst case errors equivalently in terms of the regularity of the minimum norm solution, concretely, in the behaviour of the spectral tail.
+And we have shown in \cite{AlbElbHooSch16} that this can also be written in the form of variational source conditions.

-Putting together all these lemmas, we obtain the following theorem. \begin{theorem} Let $\eta\in(0,1)$ be an arbitrary parameter and $\varphi:(0,\infty)\to(0,\infty)$ be a monotonically increasing function which is compatible with $(\ra)_{\alpha>0}$ in the sense of \autoref{deCompatible}.
+\begin{theorem} Let $\eta\in(0,1)$ be an arbitrary parameter and $\varphi\colon(0,\infty)\to(0,\infty)$ be a monotonically increasing function which is compatible with $(\ra)_{\alpha>0}$ in the sense of \autoref{deCompatible}.
 (The function $\varphi$ represents the expected convergence rate of the regularisation method.)

-Then, the following statements are equivalent: \begin{enumerate} \item There exists a constant $C_e>0$ such that $e(\lambda)\le C_e\varphi(\lambda)$ for every $\lambda>0$, meaning that the ratio of the spectral tail and the expected convergence rate is bounded. \item There exists a constant $C_d>0$ such that $d(\alpha)\le C_d\varphi(\alpha)$ for every $\alpha>0$, meaning that the ratio of the noise free rate of the regularisation method and the expected convergence rate is bounded. \item There exists a constant $C_D>0$ such that $D(\alpha)\le C_D\varphi(\alpha)$ for every $\alpha>0$, meaning that the ratio of the noise free rate of the envelope generated regularisation method and the expected convergence rate is bounded. \item The expected convergence satisfies the variational source condition that there exists a constant $C_\eta>0$ with
+Then, the following statements are equivalent: \begin{enumerate} \item There exists a constant $C_e>0$ such that $e(\lambda)\le C_e\varphi(\lambda)$ for every $\lambda>0$, meaning that the ratio of the spectral tail and the expected convergence rate is bounded. \item There exists a constant $C_d>0$ such that $d(\alpha)\le C_d\varphi(\alpha)$ for every $\alpha>0$, meaning that the ratio of the noise free rate of the regularisation method and the expected convergence rate is bounded. \item There exists a constant $C_D>0$ such that $D(\alpha)\le C_D\varphi(\alpha)$ for every $\alpha>0$, meaning that the ratio of the noise free rate of the envelope generated regularisation method and the expected convergence rate is bounded. \item The expected convergence rate satisfies the variational source condition that there exists a constant $C_\eta>0$ with

 \end{enumerate}